macloo/html_css_templates/README.md

 Extremely simple templates for starting a small project.

-Here's an overview of the terms.
+Below is an overview of the terms.
 Open the similarly named HTML file and its CSS to see it in action.

 ## box-sizing